SebastJava/Grub2-theme-Sunshine-LinuxMint/README.md

 # Sunshine-LinuxMint
 **Grub2 theme for Linux Mint.**
-Optimized for Grub2 screen resolutions ranging from 640x480 to 1024x768.
-Good on all computers.
+One size fits all: Grub2 screen resolutions ranging from 640x480 to 1024x768 and higher.

 ![Default view](preview/Preview_800x600.png)